JasperFx/wolverine/docs/guide/http/routing.md

 # Routing

 ::: warning
-The route argument to method name matching is case sensitive.
+The route argument to method name matching is case-sensitive.
 :::

 Wolverine HTTP endpoints need to be decorated with one of the `[WolverineVerb("route")]` attributes